intel/intel-xpu-backend-for-triton/docs/ARCHITECTURE.md

 #### Analysis results
 Triton needs a runtime to bundle a kernel invocation as well as memory movement to and from GPUs.
 The are three main options to consider: [SYCL runtime](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html), [Level Zero runtime](https://github.com/oneapi-src/level-zero), and [Unified runtime](https://github.com/oneapi-src/unified-runtime).

-Triton is usually used together with pytorch in a sense that Triton kernels consume pytorch tensors and often represent some custom operation.
-Hence, Triton runtime needs to interact with pytorch components to guarantee synchronization.
+Triton is usually used together with PyTorch in a sense that Triton kernels consume PyTorch tensors and often represent some custom operation.
+Hence, Triton runtime needs to interact with PyTorch components to guarantee synchronization.
 These components include:

 * The basic device memory allocation & movement (e.g., `torch.randn(1823, 781, device='xpu')`)
 * Aten operators’ implementations via oneDNN
 * Pytorch distributed modes via oneCCL
 * Habana’s Synapse backend (oneDNN + custom compiler)

-Fundamentally, a pytorch+triton package needs to be able to allocate and move device memory, run kernels, and synchronize on events.
+Fundamentally, a PyTorch+triton package needs to be able to allocate and move device memory, run kernels, and synchronize on events.
 All of these can be done at the lowest level (L0).

 Using the lowest level possible has following benefits: